LGBTQ rights in California: Unisex public restrooms

 In March 2017, California became the first state in the U.S. to require all single occupancy public restrooms to be marked as gender-neutral.

 On September 29, 2022, California became the first state to allow cities to require multi-stall unisex restrooms in buildings which are either newly constructed or undergoing extensive renovation.
 This law was supported by the City Council of West Hollywood, California, which passed an ordinance to that effect on December 7, 2022.In September 2023, Governor Gavin Newsom signed a bill into law that would ensure all state-run schools within California provide bathrooms that are "safe, clean, accessible, and gender identity inclusive".
-This bill will go into effect starting January 1, 2026.
+This bill went into effect on January 1, 2026.

 Gender X and gender-neutral pronouns on official documents

 The California Gender Recognition Act (SB 179), which creates a non binary gender category (the letter “x” or “nb”) on California birth certificates, drivers' licenses, identity cards, and gender-change court orders, was signed into law on October 15, 2017, and became effective on 1 January 2019.
 In June 2021, two bills (AB439 and AB378) passed the California Legislature, the first to include "gender X" on death certificates - alongside male and female genders and the second to also explicitly include all gender-neutral pronouns for California government employees and office title holders.
 On July 12, 2021, the Governor of California signed the gender X death certificate bill into law and it became legally effective on January 1, 2022.

-From January 1, 2023 California is repealing red tape involved in changing sex on official documents, such as passports.
+From January 1, 2023, California is repealing red tape involved in changing sex on official documents, such as passports.
 The legislation passed and was signed into law in 2021.